How To Keep Your Baby From Getting

 dress them in breathable fabrics like cotton (which is also absorbent) or bamboo rayon (which is thermal-regulating).

 - Regularly apply sunscreen - Regardless if it's overcast or sunny, don't miss out on applying sunscreen on your baby.
-Since infant skin is very sensitive, make sure to find a sunscreen that has at least an SPF 30, is broad-spectrum (meaning it protects against both UVA and UVB rays), and is water- and sweat-resistant.
+Since infant skin is very sensitive, make sure to find a sunscreen with at least an SPF 30, is broad-spectrum (meaning it protects against both UVA and UVB rays), and is water- and sweat-resistant.
 As outlined in the types of sunscreen on Nemours, the best sunscreen for children are those in either cream, gel, or liquid formulations.
 When applying sunscreen, remember to apply it over all the exposed skin, including behind the ears, underneath straps of clothing, and the bottoms of their feet.
 As a rule of thumb, a good amount to work with is about an ounce of product.
 Though you still need to re-apply every two hours for safety.

 - Time your walks accordingly - The best time to take your baby out for a walk is during the early morning hours (around 5-8 am).
 During this window of time, you both have the highest chance of getting Vitamin D without the much harsher afternoon sun (that usually kicks in around 11 am to 3 pm).
-Also, take note of how long your outdoor excursions last since anything over 30 minutes may already be too much for a very young infant.
+Also, note how long your outdoor excursions last since anything over 30 minutes may already be too much for a very young infant.